15th June 2020

 Driving beneficial change and helping colleagues to adapt is not the sole responsibility of principals.
 Leadership can come from all levels of the school management team.
 Often the people best placed to understand concerns and help ensure a positive outcome are those at the heart of the school - the administrators and business managers who have to implement the new practices and systems every single day.
 Their energy and enthusiasm have been and will continue to be, vital to schools’ success.

 As a cloud leader, we help schools improve, modernise and ultimately transform.
-Our education solutions are built for Australian independent schools, helping manage the increasingly complex business of running a school.
+Our education solutions are built for Singapore's schools, helping manage the increasingly complex business of running a school.
 To learn more about how Civica is helping schools or to speak to one of our team about how the right school management solution could help you with the business of running your school, please get in touch.